qiime2/docs/source/plugins/developing.rst

 ``package`` should be the Python package name for your plugin.

-While not shown in the previous example, plugin developers can optionally provide the following parameters to ``qiime.plugin.Plugin``:
+While not shown in the previous example, plugin developers can optionally provide the following parameters to ``qiime2.plugin.Plugin``:

 * ``citation_text``: free text describing how users should cite the plugin and/or the underlying tools it wraps.
 If not provided, users are told to cite the ``website``.